CRDT Survey, Part 2: Semantic Techniques

 At runtime, one way to obtain the view is to apply a pure function to your CRDT state each time that CRDT state changes, or each time the view is requested.
 This should sound familiar to web developers (React, Elm, …).

 Another way is to “maintain” the view, updating it incrementally each time the CRDT state changes.
 CRDT libraries usually emit “events” that make this possible.
-View maintainence is a known hard problem, but it is not hard in a CRDT-specific way.
+View maintenance is a known hard problem, but it is not hard in a CRDT-specific way.
 Also, it is easy to unit test: you can always compare to the pure-function approach.

 Collabs: Events